Drogheda Grammar School: History

 Drogheda Grammar School was founded under Royal Charter in 1669 by Erasmus Smith and is one of the oldest secondary schools in Ireland.
 It was originally a boys' boarding school, but is now a co-educational day school with over 500 pupils.

 It is owned by a company with charitable status called Drogheda Grammar School Ltd. This structure was set up in the early 1950s when a group of local people (mostly Quakers) saved the school from closure.
 Although the school is not a Quaker school, it is run under the Quaker principle of "every individual is of value and has something to contribute".

 The school's campus, located just outside Drogheda, consists of a Regency house flanked by woodland, with classroom and dormitory buildings and playing fields.

-Academic performance

-As of 2020, statistics which outlined the top feeder schools for third-level education placed Drogheda Grammar School as one of the top schools in the area, with 100% of its students progressing to 3rd level education in 2020.
-These results were republished in the Irish Times and Irish Independent.

 Campus

 Drogheda Grammar School is located on 18 acres in a rural setting off of Mornington Road, Drogheda, County Louth.
 The original building on its current campus was owned by Chief Justice Henry Singleton.
 The school opened a new building in 2012.
 This building includes a library/writing centre, technology workshop, DCG room, and a Home Economics room.
 There is a small reflection room which has a stained glass window originally made in contribution to the memory of a student who died in 1942 by Harry Clarke Stained Glass Studio in the 1940s and was in storage since 1976 after the school was moved from Lawrence Street.
 The school has three tennis courts, four playing pitches, a large gymnasium, and a floodlit AstroTurf pitch.